 At Easton Primary we believe Physical Education is about offering every child the opportunity to achieve, succeed, compete and support their general health, fitness and wellbeing.
 Children are given opportunities to compete in sport and other activities which will instil respect and teamwork.

 At Easton Primary School our PE curriculum is progressive and allows children to develop fundamental skills and apply them to a variety of sports and activities.
+We actively promote the School Games Values - teamwork, determination, self belief, respect, passion and honesty - and support pupils in developing these traits.
 All children are provided with opportunities to demonstrate improvement, experience success and achieve their personal best.
 They understand the values and importance of fair play and being a good sportsperson.
 Our pupils are physically active and this has positive implications in relation to their learning in the classroom and their overall wellbeing.
 Children understand how to lead a healthy lifestyle and understand the importance of exercise and the role that it plays in relation to their physical and mental wellbeing.
 Our goal is that children leave Easton Primary School with a lifelong desire to engage in physical activity, competitive or non-competitive, and an appreciation of how this contributes to their physical and mental wellbeing.